Award Recipients

 Carolina Martinez and the Paradise Creek Planning Partnership

-Carolina Martinez, policy director at Environmental Health Coalition (EHC), assisted Old Town neighborhood residents of National City, California in developing a comprehensive plan to clean up the toxic environment and provide needed affordable housing near transit.
+Carolina Martinez, policy director at Environmental Health Coalition (EHC), assisted Old Town neighborhood residents of National City, California in developing a comprehensive plan to clean up the toxic environment and provide affordable housing near transit.
 The cornerstone of the project is the 201-unit LEED-Certified Paradise Creek affordable housing development that opened in 2016.

 Houston, Texas — 2017